rtmines/csci210_project2/README.md

 ## Requirements for the splitPath() function

-The function splitPath() with the following signature gets the complete path string to a file or directory as a relative or an absolute path:
+The function splitPath() with the following signature gets the complete path string  (relative or absolute) to a file or directory as input:

 ```
 struct NODE* splitPath(char* pathName, char* baseName, char* dirName)
 ```

-The character array **pathName** is the path string which is the parameter to the commands, rm, rmdir, ls, cd, touch, mkdir.
-Note that when no parameter is specified, the path string is initialized to "/" by default.
-The goal of the splitPath function is to split the path string into two parts: **dirName** and **baseName**, which should character arrays setup by the caller function.
+The character array **pathName** is the path string which is the parameter to the commands, rm, rmdir, ls, cd, touch, mkdir. **Note that when no parameter is specified, the path string is initialized to "/" by default.** The goal of the splitPath function is to split the path string into two parts: **dirName** and **baseName**, which are character arrays setup by the caller function, i.e., assume that memory is already allocated for them by the caller.
 The **dirName** is a sequence of directory names that show the path to the **baseName**, which is the name of the target file or directory.
 For example, for the path string "/a/b/c/f1.txt", "/a/b/c" should be copied over to the **dirName** and "f1.txt" should be copied over to the **baseName**.
 If the path string contains just the name of the file or directory (which means it refers to a file or directory in the current directory), then the **dirName** should just be an empty string, "", whereas **baseName** should be the same as the pathName (note that instead of direct pointer assignment, you should use string copying functions like strcpy or strncpy).
 In short, the **dirName** should be the first part of a **pathName** up to (and **excluding**) the last '/'.
 The rest of the string should be the **baseName**.
 Example edge cases: if the **pathName** is "/", **dirName** should be "/" and **baseName** should be "", if the **pathName** is "f1.txt", **dirName** should be "" and **baseName** should be "f1.txt"

-In addition to setting the values for the **dirName** and **baseName** strings, the splitPath() function should return a pointer to the directory where the target file or directory resides.
+In addition to setting the values for the **dirName** and **baseName** strings, the splitPath() function should return a pointer to the node that represents **the parent** directory of the **baseName**.
 For example, if the **pathName** is "/a/b/c/f3.txt", splitPath() should return a pointer to the node structure that represents the directory "c".
 If the **pathName** is "/a/b/c", **dirName** should be set to "/a/b", **baseName** should be set to "c" and the function should return a pointer to the node structure that represents the directory "b".

-splitPath() shoud print the following message in the standard output (note that the error messages are not to be output to the standard error), if it detects a non-existent directory on the path:
+splitPath() should print the following message in the **standard output** (note that the error messages are not to be output to the standard error for testing purposes) and return NULL, if it detects a non-existent directory on the path:

 ```
 ERROR: directory <DIRECTORY> does not exist
 ```
 The directory name that is printed in the error message must be the first non-existent directory when the path is traversed from the root directory.

+**splitPath() should return NULL in all ERROR cases**

 **Hint:** Set the **baseName** and **dirName** first and traverse the **dirName** using the string tokenizer function `strtok`, splitting the **dirName** with the delimiter "/".